Weekend Mail

 Holy Liturgical Text for this Sunday

-We will be using the Taksa of Mar Dionysius Barsleebi this Sunday.
+We will be using the English Taksa of Mar Dionysius Barsleebi this Sunday.

-May the Gracious Lord keep us from all harm and heal the entire world.
+May the Gracious Lord keep us from all evil and heal the entire world.

 Next Week